Ghydra0/embedded-software/README.md

 # embedded-software
-This repository contains projects done using a PICkit 4 and PIC18F4620.
-The majority are in C with some done in assembly
+This repository contains embedded software related projects.
+So far all are done using a PIC microcontroller.

 ## License